Your hip hurts worse than your MRI is saying it should and your doctor doesn’t believe you

 The hip in accelerated panic.
 It is trying to survive “rapidly destructive osteoarthritis” and trying not to be replaced

-Clearly your hip does not want to be replaced.
+Clearly, your hip does not want to be replaced.
 Your hip is panicking because it wants to survive.
 Here is a study from 2014 that will tie this all together and show you that the hip labrum is your hip’s early warning signal that rapidly destructive osteoarthritis is coming and doctors should believe the hip labrum before they believe an MRI.

 In the Journal of Arthroplasty, a medical journal dedicated to joint replacement, a team of doctors at Kanazawa Medical University in Japan wanted to know what turned the slow, degenerative, eroding processes of the hip into rapidly destructive osteoarthritis.
 Where was the switch that created accelerated destruction?
 The switch was in the hip labrum.
-Just like the Greek researchers above, the Japanese team were able to understand that the hip labrum was at the center of rapid hip destruction.
+Just like the Greek researchers above, the Japanese team was able to understand that the hip labrum was at the center of rapid hip destruction.

 This is what this study revealed:

 - The pathophysiology (the conditions that cause) rapidly destructive osteoarthritis of the hip is unknown but it may be coming from the hip labrum

 - This study documented cases of inversion (collapsing on itself, turning inward) of the hip acetabular labrum.
 This is a typical condition if the labrum in initial-stage rapidly destructive hip osteoarthritis.

 - Subchondral (cartilage and bone) insufficiency fractures of the femoral heads were seen just under the inverted labrum in 8 of the 9 patients of the study.